-The instrument thus brought into view, is a very finely contrived saw, made of horn, and adapted for penetrating branches and other parts of plants, where the eggs are to be deposited.
-The ovipositor saw of the insect is much more complicated than any of those employed by our carpenters.
-The teeth of our saws are formed in a line, but in such a manner, as to cut in two lines parallel to, and at a small distance from each other.
-This is effected by slightly bending the points of the alternate teeth right and left, so that one half of the whole teeth stand a little to the right, and the other half a little to the left.
+The instrument thus brought into view is a very finely-contrived saw, made of a horny substance, and adapted for penetrating branches and other parts of plants where the eggs are to be deposited.
+The ovipositor-saw of the insect is much more complicated than any of those employed by our carpenters.
+The teeth of our saws are formed in a line, but in such a manner as to cut in two llines parallel to, and at a small distance from, each other.
+This is effected by slightly bending the points of the alternate teeth right and left, so that one-half of the whole tteeth stand a little to the right, and the other half a little to the left.
 The distance of the two parallel lines thus formed is called the course of the saw, and it is only the portion of wood which lies in the course that is cut into saw-dust by the action of the instrument.
-It will follow, that in proportion to the thinness of a saw there will be the less destruction of wood which may be sawed.
-When cabinet-makers have to divide valuable wood into very thin leaves, they accordingly employ saws with a narrow course ; while sawyers who cut planks, use one with a broad course.
-The ovipositor saw being extremely fine, does not require the teeth to diverge much, but from the manner in which they operate, it is requisite that they should not stand like those of our saws in a straight line.
-The greater portion of the edge of the instrument, on the contrary, is towards the point somewhat concave, similar to a scythe, while towards the base it becomes a little convex, the whole edge being nearly the shape of an Italic f.
+It will follow. that in proportion to the thinness of a saw there will be the less destruction of wood which may be sawed.
+When cabinet-makers have to divide valuable wood into very thin leaves, they accordingly employ saws with a narrow course; while sawyers who cut planks, use one with a broad course.
+The ovipositor-saw being extremely fine, does not require the teeth to diverge much; but from the manner in which they operate, it is requisite that they should not stand, like those of our saws, in a straight line.

-Ovipositor-saw of Saw-fly, with rasps shewn in the cross lines.
+Ovipositor-saw of Saw-fly, with rasps shown in the cross lines.